OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Sentosa is Singapore’s best-known island and the easiest day trip from the main island.
+Sentosa is Singapore’s best-known island and the easiest day trip from the mainland.
 Don’t let Sentosa’s reputation as a busy place put you off; there are some lovely hidden gems and ways to escape its commercialisation.
 First of all, abandon transport.
 Instead, enjoy a walk along the newly renovated Sentosa Boardwalk.
 It’s free, you’ll avoid the queues and you can choose whether to walk under the sheltered path or in the sunshine.
+For more inspiration, check out Culture Trip’s guide to the best islands in Singapore.

 Singapore’s second most well-known island is Pulau Ubin and it couldn’t be more different from Sentosa.
 Home to Singapore’s last surviving traditional village, Pulau Ubin is best known for its picturesque bike paths, the Chek Jawa wetlands and abandoned quarries.
 Spend a day here and you’ll feel like you’ve spent a day in Singapore’s past.
 Boat tickets to Pulau Ubin cost $3 per person and you can catch the bumboats from the Changi Point Ferry Terminal (NOT the Changi Ferry Terminal).